I'm thrilled to share with you my current favorite Kindle Fire game called Card Crawl!

 Clearly I'm raving about Card Crawl as it truly is a fabulous game to play and is my current favorite.
 Take a chance and try it out!

-Before you go, here are a few other great Kindle Fire games I love playing!
+Before you go, here are two more great Kindle Fire games I love playing!

 How about you?
 What are some of your favorite games to play?
 Share with me in the comments below!